SheBelieves Cup: History

 The SheBelieves movement was inspired by the US national team in their 2015 run-up to the World Cup.
 SheBelieves, a US Soccer strategy and marketing campaign, is meant to encourage young women to achieve their dreams, regardless of whether or not they are tied to athletics.
 SheBelieves is dedicated to women's empowerment, a theme which has evolved into a bond between US Soccer and its fans as the team has spread this message to communities across the country.
 The United States Soccer Federation serves as SheBelieves Ambassadors, launching a new program to unite and elevate nonprofits, women's sports organizations, and influencers with the shared goal of positively impacting girls and women.

 SheBelieves Summit

-The SheBelieves Summit, which took place virtually in 2021, is a major component of programming around the tournament itself.
+The SheBelieves Summit is a major component of programming around the tournament itself.
 Its purpose is to empower young women and girls using the three core pillars of SheBelieves: confidence, career, and community.
 The summit includes panels, fireside chats, and breakout sessions designed to provide event attendees with hands-on experience and tools for success.
 Event programming features various female speakers, from women in STEM to professional athletes.
+It took place virtually in 2021 because of the COVID-19 pandemic.